-The cost of higher education continues to rise and often weighs on the thoughts of parents (and grandparents) about the ability to provide for financial resources for higher education.
+As the cost of higher education continues to rise, paying for school is a significant concern for parents (and grandparents).
 There are several savings and investment vehicles designed specifically for college funding, including 529 state savings plans, tuition plans, Coverdell education savings accounts, and custodial accounts.
 Each option offers different advantages and presents potential disadvantages.
 Norton Financial Consultants can assist you with the option(s) that work best for you and your family.

 529 Plans: State Savings Plans